LimberDuck/nessus-file-analyzer/README.rst

 Usage
 =====
 1. To open nessus files:
-    1.1 Open *nessus file analyzer by LimberDuck*, go to Menu "File" and choose:
+    1.1 Open nessus file analyzer by LimberDuck, go to Menu "File" and choose:
         - "Open file\\-s" if you want to open one or more nessus files at once.
         - "Open directory" if you want to open all nessus files from selected directory and its subdirectories.
     1.2 On OS level select one or more nessus files: